halans/Wcag-Inspector/README.md

    ```

 5. Open your browser and navigate to http://localhost:5173 (the default Vite dev server) while the worker runs on the port displayed by Wrangler.
+6. (Optional) If your API runs on a different origin during development, create `frontend/.env.local` and set `VITE_API_BASE_URL=https://your-worker.example.com` so the frontend targets that domain.

 ### Port Configuration